 Wouldn't it be far better if these "students" weren't there?
-Better for whom, you ask?
+Better for whom?
 Better for those who want to learn, certainly.
 And better for their teachers as well.
-But there seems to be little concern about motivated kids,or their teachers, paying an unacceptably high price for the disruptive presence of these others.
-Instead, the worry is about the disrupters.
-Those whose behavior causes serious problems for everyone around them that want to learn.
+But there seems to be little concern about the fate of the motivated kids, or their teachers,; both of whom pay an unacceptably high price for the disruptive presence of these others.
+The worry is typically about the disrupters.
+Those whose behavior causes serious problems, sometimes physical danger, for everyone around them.

-We waste enormous amounts of tax money in the process.
-As of the latest
+We waste enormous amounts of tax money continuing this process.
+The latest

-average cost of "educating" a youngster in a U.S. public school totals some $163,000.00.
-So let's imagine giving a child a gift that's worth about $13,600 per year and having them refuse to open or possibly ruin it.
-Not just their own gift either.
-They ruin other's gifts as well.
-That is what we've been doing, year after year, decade after decade, for well-over a century.
-Isn't it time to reconsider?
+average cost of "educating" a youngster in a U.S. public school is some $163,000.00.
+Now, imagine giving a child a gift worth about $13,600 per year for twelve or more years and have them refuse to open it, or possibly destroy it.
+Not just their own gift, mind you.
+They often ruin other's gifts as well by making it impossible for them to learn.
+This is what we've been doing, year after year, decade after decade, for well-over a century.

-When "students" are compelled to go to school, educators must try to force-feed knowledge to unmotivated, uncooperative, often hostile youngsters.
-Sure, some of these unwilling kids can be painstakingly coaxed to learn.
-But this is so time consuming and costly that it is entirely impractical.
-After all our public schools are, for cost control purposes, run like factories.
-Plus factories run very poorly when the raw material is uncooperative, even hostile.
-Painstaking and typically failed efforts to seduce uncooperative learners disrupts the production process and consumes vast quantities of scarce resources far better used educating the willing.
-Despite this, we still pretend that compulsory education works — or at least should be working.
-So we go on forcing kids to attend, then pretending they learn.
+When "students" are compelled, educators must at least try to force-feed them.
+Sure, some of unwilling kids can be coaxed to learn.
+But this coaxing is so time consuming and costly that it is impractical in a typical classroom.
+After all, our public schools are, for cost control purposes, run like factories.
+And factories run very poorly when the raw material is uncooperative, even hostile.
+Painstaking efforts to seduce uncooperative learners disrupts the production process and consumes vast quantities of scarce resources better used educating the willing.
+Nevertheless, we pretend that compulsory education is working — or at least should be working.
+So we go on forcing kids to attend, then pretending they are learning.

-Meanwhile legislators, safely cozened in their capital offices, have stripped teachers of any ability to impose
+Meanwhile legislators, safe in their capital offices, have stripped teachers of any ability to impose

 meaningful sanctions for misbehavior.
-Now they can't even coerce a semblance of civilized behavior from the disruptive.
-Worse, a similarly emasculated school administration typically offers besieged teachers little or no help.
-Some of them, out of self-regard, even side with the malefactors.
-And so it goes, with turmoil and wastage rolling on generation after generation.
+So they can't even coerce a semblance of civilized behavior from the disruptive.
+Worse, a similarly emasculated school administration offers besieged teachers little or no help.
+Some of these administrators, out of self-regard, even side with the malefactors.
+So it goes, with turmoil and wastage rolling on and on.

-Folks worry that if we abandon compulsory education, dangerous kids will be roaming the streets threatening the peace.
+Folks worry that if we abandon compulsory education, menacing kids will be roaming the streets threatening the peace.
 That has some validity.
 Although a lot of disruptive, potentially dangerous kids aren't in school to begin with — especially when the weather is nice.
-But here's the central question: is it
+But it is NOT

-the school's proper businesses to conduct part-time incarceration?
-Isn't the school's distinctive function to educate, not incarcerate?
-Isn't it way past time to face up to the fact that when educators try to do both, they often to do either?
+the school's proper businesses to conduct part-time incarceration.
+The school's distinctive function is to educate, not incarcerate.
+And it is way past time to face up to the fact that when educators try to do both, they oftenn do neither?

 In Endrew F. v.
 Douglas County School District (2017) ruled that schools must provide educational services that are reasonably designed to enable students to make progress appropriate in light of their circumstances.
 But what counts as "reasonable design?"
 Suppose, for instance, a student is failing to make educational progress because his mother is a crack whore who is abusively neglectful and the absent father's identity is a multiple choice question?
 There are tens of thousands of kids facing similar situations in what passes for their home.
 And, of course, they are often among the kids who reject and disrupt the educational process.
 Is there any "reasonable design" possible for them, given available resources and a factory style setting?